jbetancur/react-flexybox/README.md

 # React Flexy Box

-React flexy box is a simple to use flexbox system for your React project based on the scss library https://github.com/jbetancur/flexybox.
-If you've used the bootstrap layout system, then react-flexybox should already be somewhat familiar.
+React flexy box is a simple to use flexbox system for your React project based on the original [flexybox library](https://github.com/jbetancur/flexybox)

+If you've used the bootstrap layout system, then react-flexybox should be relatively familiar.

 * Straight forward and familiar API for controlling your layout
-* lightweight when minimized ~29kb
+* lightweight when minimized ~30kb
-* built with styled-components - no need to add loaders for css/scss
+* built with [styled-components](https://github.com/styled-components/styled-components) - no css/scss means no need to add special loaders/config
-* easily override flex item widths using minWidthCols or minWidth

 ## Installation